 Become familiar with the law and the Comprehensive Health Education Act (CHEA).

-- The CHEA was enacted in 1988 to ensure that South Carolina students receive an age-appropriate, comprehensive education program that encompasses the skills, attitutes and behaviors that promote wellness, health maintenance, and disease prevention.
+- The CHEA was enacted in 1988 to ensure that South Carolina students receive an age-appropriate, comprehensive health education program taht encompasses the skills, attitutes and behaviors that promote wellness, health maintenance and disease prevention.

-- Form partnerships with local businesses to show young people the connection between academics and future work opportunities.
-Providing youth with opportunities for work and education is critical for pregnancy prevention.
+- Form partnerships with local businesses to help young people see the connection between academics and future work opportunities.
+Research shows that providing youth with opportunities for work and education is critical for pregnancy prevention.

 - Become familiar with youth-serving organizations in your community in order to share resources and make referrals.